Depok City F.C.

-Depok City Football Club (simply known as DCFC or Depok City) is an Indonesian football club based in Depok, West Java.
-They currently compete in the Liga 3.
+Depok City Football Club (simply known as Depok City or DC) is an Indonesian football club based in Depok, West Java.
+They currently compete in the Liga 4.

 History

 Depok City FC is officially present in national football by becoming a member of the local Association City of PSSI on 18 November 2020.
 The acquisition agreement was made by the owners of Persebam Babakan Madang, Delif Subekti and Supari as CEO of PT.
 Adhidaya Gunung Merapi (AGM).
 The administrators also witnessed this activity live.